leafunes/yaas/README.md

 ### TODOs:
 - Proper testing in frontend, with jest and react testing library
 - Proper error handling in the frontend.
 It only follows the "happy path" nowadays
+- Allow user to create transactions in the frontend
 - Custom hooks in frontend.
 This can be an opportunity to parametrize the urls of the api
 - Dockerize the entire proyect
 - Implementing a real database engine (like mongo)